Today, let’s explore how dreams and creativity work together, though an interview with Kari Hohne.

-Writers Who Tap Their Dreams for Clarity
+Writers Who Tap Their Dreams and Creativity for Clarity

 Kari: Einstein worked in a patent office and had dozed when he had the realization that a body falling in space has no mass, which helped him write his papers about gravity and relativity.
 He dreamed of sledding and seeing the stars differently, inspiring his writings about the speed of light and the universal constant.